itsjunetime/smserver_receiver/README.md

 # Receiver app for SMServer

 Unnamed as of yet.
 Maybe I'll just keep it like this, idk.
-If you have a good name file an issue 'cause I need one.
+If you have a good name, let me know, 'cause I need one.

 ### Requires:
  - python3